gimjin/message-mcp/README.md

 ### Example Conversation

-👤 You: "Help me analyze the structure of this large project and generate detailed documentation. <span style=\"font-weight: bold; text-decoration: underline; color: gold;\">Notify me when done.</span>"<br>
+👤 You: Help me analyze the structure of this large project and generate detailed documentation. <font color="gold">Notify me when done.</font><br>
-🤖 AI: "I'll start analyzing the project code...
-Will notify you when done!"<br>
+🤖 AI: I'll start analyzing the project code...<br>

 ### Advanced Example Conversation

-👤 You: "This is an empty folder, help me make a Tetris web game. <span style=\"font-weight: bold; text-decoration: underline; color: gold;\">Notify me if you modify the same issue more than 3 times.</span>"<br>
+👤 You: This is an empty folder, help me make a Tetris web game. <font color="gold">Notify me if you modify the same issue more than 3 times.</font><br>
-🤖 AI: "I'll start making the Tetris game...
-Will notify you if the same issue is modified more than 3 times!"<br>
+🤖 AI: I'll start making the Tetris game...<br>